 - Select one of four averaging modes: Complex, Power (flat, zero phase), Power (minimum phase) and Power (minimum phase + excess reference phase).

-- Finally, copy the average measurement to the Import tab for use in your FIR or IIR+FIR filter design.
+- Finally, in FIR Designer copy the average measurement to the Import tab for use in your FIR or IIR+FIR filter design.